tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/rocketprism.md

 ## Configure the sector for your install's needs

 You're configuring a sector router.
 You probably have specific things to your install that you should do here, but I don't know what they are.
 Maybe change the network SSID (go to the Wireless tab).
 Or the hostname/timezone (go to the System tab).
 Best of luck with whatever it is, though!

+## Hardware and Mounting

+TBD, but it's likely specific to your install too.